Education Advocacy Initiatives & Activities:

 Graduate Psychology Education (GPE) Program Grants

 As reported to BEA last fall, the Health Resources and Services Administration's Bureau of Health Professions (BHPr) awarded approximately $3 million in FY 2010-2013 funding to support 19 three-year and 1 one-year training grants through the GPE Program.
 Awarded to psychology programs/internships located at universities and medical institutions in 17 states across the country, current GPE grants are funding interdisciplinary training of psychologists while they provide supervised mental/behavioral health services to underserved rural and urban populations, including: underserved Hispanic, Korean, and Native American children and adults; children/adolescents infected with (or affected by) HIV/AIDS; multicultural populations near the U.S./Mexican border; and African American elderly and children.
-A listing of current grants is available.

 There are approximately 900 universities, professional schools and hospitals nationwide eligible for a GPE grant.
 Since 2002, there have been 106 grants in 32 states, including the District of Columbia awarded for approximately $27 million.